 - Cornell’s content reflects a friendly tone, and they use ‘you’ and ‘your’ pronouns to further engage visitors

-- An up-to-date events calendar and powerful imagery is the icing on the cake of this engaging college website.
+- An up-to-date events calendar and powerful imagery are the icing on the cake of this engaging college website.

 - McGill’s homepage is clean and minimalist while still providing essential content to its users.

-- Did you spot the empowering ‘Choose your program’ CTA?
-It’s simple, straightforward, and it weaves prospective students in the University’s success story.
+- Did you spot the empowering ‘Choose your program’ call to action (CTA)?
+It’s simple, straightforward, and it weaves prospective students into the university’s success story.

 - They use real images and videos throughout their site, with their powerful ‘Made by McGill Anthem’ video taking center stage on their homepage.
 Films are a great way for prospective students to get a feel for your institution.